bwhelm/Pandoc-Comment-Filter/README.md

-Here is some example text complete with <highlight>highlighted text (in magenta)<comment> and with commented text  (in red)<end>.<margin>This is a margin note (in red).<end> For details of pandoc’s version of markdown syntax, see <fixref>[this link](http://pandoc.org)<end>.
+Here is some example text complete with <highlight>highlighted text (in magenta)<comment> and with commented text  (in red)<end>.<margin>This is a margin note (in green).</margin> For details of pandoc’s version of markdown syntax, see <fixref>[this link](http://pandoc.org)<end>.

 Note that block elements and inline elements can be combined, and that